RausellLab/NCBoost-2/README.md

 #### A - Download of feature files

 NCBoost 2 features are available [here]().
-Compressed tabix-indexed files are provided.
+Compressed tabix-indexed files are provided for each chromosomes (total size = XXX Go)
 Once downloaded,
 The gene-level features used by NCBoost are provided as part of this repository and described [here](https://github.com/RausellLab/NCBoost/tree/master/NCBoost_data).